hilton/hilton.github.com/blog/_posts/2020-12-01-mail-address-validation.md

 ## 4. Check if the address belongs to the right person

 Just because someone receives your verification mail, doesn’t mean the _right_ person did.
-Implement a final check that blocks people from using your product until you have confirmed that _they_ received the mail you sent them.
+Add a final check that blocks people from using your product until you have confirmed that _they_ received the mail you sent them.
 Otherwise, they will use your service without correcting the mistake, like the Peter Hilton in another country whose telephone bill I receive every month.